 My first impression was that things looked great.
 The debris had been cleaned up, and while a few buildings were ‘misplaced’ and many docks in extremely rough shape – my feeling was that they had done better than Ambergris Caye.
 Mainly judging the docks; yes some were gone, many were damaged, but my basic (and very unskilled estimation) was that they had a much higher dock survival rate than AC.
 Then I got a bit more into things and realized they still have some big issues.

-Most noticeably is the sand – the road is a foot or more higher in some places; people still shoveling out, and even some road side stands that appear to be builtwe for access by people shorter than 5′ only.
+Most noticeably is the sand – the road is a foot or more higher in some places; people still shoveling out, and even some roadside stands that appear to be built for access by people shorter than 5′ only.
 Another very significant issue is the lack of current (that’s a Belizean term for electricity) to a good portion of the island.
-Crews were hard a work in several places.
+Crews were hard at work in several places.

 The most obvious damage was at the Split – the whole area was fenced off…though the gate was open so I helped myself to a tour!
-The game area was washed away, the front sun deck gone, the shallow water palapa tables gone, the beach side seating gone; at least there were lots of people at work to repair it all.
+The game area was washed away, the front sun deck is gone, the shallow water palapa tables are gone, the beachside seating is gone; at least there were lots of people at work to repair it all.
 Lots of sand and supplies were being brought in.

 Keep a Good Thought.

 These two shots below of Caye Caulker are courtesy of Astrum Helicopters taken after Hurricane Earl.

 To see rooftop and helicopter aerial pics of Ambergris Caye after the storm, click through on I’m On My Way, What Should I Expect?